Do pressure washers hurt

 Maintaining a safe distance from the nozzle is crucial.
 I recommend keeping at least 6 to 10 feet away when using high-velocity tools to minimize risk.
 The closer the nozzle is to the target, the more concentrated the force becomes, increasing the potential for harm.

-See also How to get pressure washer jobs
+See also How to use pressure washer detergent tank

 As I adjust the distance, I notice significant differences in the impact.
 At 2 feet, the risk of skin penetration or serious injury rises sharply.
 Conversely, at 10 feet, the force disperses, making it safer for surfaces and people nearby.